Sustainability at York

 Check out the interactive map for more information.

-York University's outstanding progress in sustainability earns it the distinction of being one of Canada's Greenest Employers for the 11th consecutive year.
+York University's outstanding progress in sustainability earns it the distinction of being one of Canada's Greenest Employers for the 12th consecutive year, and Canada's Best Diversity Employers 2024, a first for the University.

 There is no more pressing global priority than the need to embrace a more sustainable way of living.
 Through our teaching, our research and our own practices, York University has contributed substantially to our understanding of sustainability best practices which are as much about what we do as what we are purposely choosing not to do.